Best holiday rental deals in Pula

 Holiday Home Availability Information in Pula

 The graph shows the weekly availability rate in Pula for the next twelve months.
-It is harder to find an accommodation during a week of December (29/12 - 05/01), as 82% of the rentals are booked.
-The week with the highest percentage of available lettings is in September (07/09 - 14/09).
+It is harder to find accommodation during the week of January (11/01 - 18/01), as 85% of the rentals are booked.
+The week with the highest percentage of available lettings is in September (21/09 - 28/09).

 Check out our climate diagram to find the perfect month for your holidays.
-This year, July will have higher average temperatures.
+This year, July will have the highest average temperatures.
 However, temperatures can go lower than 2° in Pula in January.
-The rainiest month is July while the driest month is July.
+The rainiest month is July, while the driest month is July.

 Visit the world's oldest operational shipyard with Pula holiday homes